idibau/cs2bim/README.md

 ![Example of Feature Classes](./uploads/feature-classes.jpg){width=300}

-- [x] where/how is the feature class used?
-Is this something that is used in the code to group things?

 #### SQL
 For each feature class you have to provide a sql file for querying the data.
 With the query you are selecting the cadastral data (with area geometry type).
 The sql query requires to take a polygon wkt as parameter "%(polygon)s" and return a column named "wkt" with wkt string values.
 To guarantee correct processing it is important to check that the sql also delivers all columns that are additionally configured for the according feature class.
 This can be multiple columns for attributes, properties or groups.

 The following schema shows the relationship between the attributes defined by the sql query and their linking to the configuration.
 ![Schema of IFC configuration](./uploads/configuration-schema.jpg){width=600}

-- [x] what are the numbers? e.g. data(17)?
-- [x] in the image: is that [fc name] or [ifc name] ?

 #### Spatial Structure
 All objects of a feature class are assigned to one common spatial structure.
 The spatial structure instance can be configured with its entity type and attributes.

 If the specification of the spatial structure instance in different feature class definitions is identical, then only one spatial structure instance is created (and all objects of the feature classes are assigned to the same spatial structure).

-- [x] this is not shown in the image above?
-- [x] Buildings as IFC_BUILDING_SYSTEM, not as building?
-- [x] what if I don't want to group at all?

 ### Groups
 Every exported object can be assigned to a group (zero to multiple).
 If defined empty (groups: []), no groups are created.
 The assignment is defined by an attribute value (of the sql query).
 For each attribute value, that is used as a group assignment, there should be a group configuration.